-Sun: A Triptych for the Solar Eclipse
+Sun: Triptychs for Solar Eclipses

-Sun is a triptych consisting of a system poem, which resolves a grammatical fault in its 2011 precursor, and three short video sequences: Aperture, Augury, and Apparition.
+Sun is a triptych consisting of a system poem, which resolves a grammatical fault in a 2011 precursor, and three short video sequences: Aperture, Augury, and Apparition.
 The earlier version, I’d argue, is semantically richer; this one is grammatically cleaner.

 The word eclipse comes from the Greek ekleipsis, “a leaving out.”
 Against that omission stands phaínesthai: to come into appearance.